dvdmtw98/blog/Post Vault/articles/2021-03-13-tryhackme-ice.md

 **Note:** `[E]` exploitdb PoC, `[M]` Metasploit module, `[*]` missing bulletin

-The script was able to find multiple vulnerabilities that are possibly present on the system.
-MS14–058 looks like it allows us to execute remote code on the system so lets see we can find code for this vulnerability.
+The script was able to find multiple vulnerabilities that are possibly present in the system.
+MS14–058 looks like it allows us to execute remote code on the system so let's see if we can find code for this vulnerability.

 [windows-kernel-exploits/CVE-2014-4113-Exploit.rar at master · SecWiki/windows-kernel-exploits · GitHub](https://github.com/SecWiki/windows-kernel-exploits/blob/master/MS14-058/CVE-2014-4113-Exploit.rar)

 ![CVE Details|540](images/thm-ice/csv-details-github.png)

-Now we need to create a payload so that we run the payload using the exploit we are able to get an session with system privileges.
+Now we need to create a payload so that we run the payload using the exploit we can get a session with system privileges.

 ![Creating exploit using Msfvenom](images/thm-ice/msfvenom-payload-creation.png)

-Now that we have our payload and exploit lets upload then on to the target machine.
-For this on your machine we can setup an Python HTTP Server and use certutil on Windows to download the files from the server
+Now that we have our payload and exploit let's upload them onto the target machine.
+For this, on your machine, we can set up a Python HTTP Server and use certutil on Windows to download the files from the server

 ```
 python3 -m http.server 1234